MaxLopezSalgado/data_pipeline_tesla_stocks/readme.md

-## Data Pipelines Project
+## Automated Data Pipelines Project

 ### Project Overview

-In this project, we will build a data pipeline to gather and analyze stock price data for Tesla from a free Stock API.
+In this project, I built a data pipeline to gather and analyze stock price data for Tesla from a free Stock API.
 The pipeline will include steps to retrieve data, store it in a Google Spreadsheet, and create an interactive data visualization using Streamlit.
 This hands-on project will cover aspects of data retrieval, processing, storage, and presentation.

 ### Steps to Completion